configcat/docs/website/docs/sdk-reference/react.md

 ### Props - `lastUpdated`

-It is the timestamp of the last config update's event.
+The timestamp of the last config update's event.

 ## User Object